thingsboard/thingsboard.github.io/docs/services/development-services/index.md

             <div class="side-title" style="margin-top: 0">
                 <span>OUR SERVICES</span>
             </div>
-            <div class="section-title">From complicated widgets to diverse IoT solutions</div>
+            <div class="section-title">From PoC to complete IoT solutions</div>
-            <div class="section-text">If you are facing constraints in terms of time and resources for configuring the solution, custom development unit is equipped to handle all development and configuration tasks according to your requirements and the defined scope, ensuring seamless delivery.</div>
+            <div class="section-text">Short on time or internal resources?
+Our Team handles it all — from configuration and development to deployment — fully tailored to your requirements and scope.
+We ensure fast, reliable, and hassle-free delivery of your IoT solution.</div>
         </div>
     </div>
     <div id="content-poc" class="content-wrapper">